 - Awardees will be required to present and submit a progress report approximately six months after receipt of funding and final progress report at the end of the project.
-Additional reporting maybe requested for up to five years. - Awardees are expected to submit collaborative extramural grants within one year of project completion. - Awardees are expected to publish their findings in scholarly peer-reviewed journals and present their research at professional meetings. - All publications, grants, and presentations resulting from research funded by the CTSA should cite the CTSA as a contributing source of support and indicate the institution's NIH CTSA grant number per the table on the last page of this document - Investigators are responsible for submitting any peer-reviewed journal articles resulting from research funded by this award to PubMed Central, the NIH digital archive of biomedical and life sciences journal literature.
+Additional reporting maybe requested for up to five years. - Awardees are expected to submit collaborative extramural grants within one year of project completion. - Awardees are expected to publish their findings in scholarly peer-reviewed journals and present their research at professional meetings. - Awardees are expected to keep the clinicaltrials.gov submission up-to-date (if applicable). - All publications, grants, and presentations resulting from research funded by the CTSA should cite the CTSA as a contributing source of support and indicate the institution's NIH CTSA grant number per the table on the last page of this document - Investigators are responsible for submitting any peer-reviewed journal articles resulting from research funded by this award to PubMed Central, the NIH digital archive of biomedical and life sciences journal literature.
 See https://grants.nih.gov/grants/guide/notice-files/NOT-OD-08-033.html - Awardee's agree to participate in surveys, polls, and other data gathering activities in support of CTSA's continuous quality improvement efforts.